dineshkoilada/dsa/patterns/17_segment_tree/README.md

 ## 📚 Key Takeaways

 1. Use Segment Trees for problems involving range queries and updates.
-2. Segment Trees handle dynamic range queries and updates efficiently with \( O(\log n) \) complexity.
+2. Segment Trees handle dynamic range queries and updates efficiently with O(log n) complexity.
 3. Lazy propagation allows for efficient range updates.
 4. Segment Trees can be customized for various operations (sum, min, max, GCD).

 ---

-Next, let's dive into the **Kadane Algorithm Pattern** for solving problems that involve finding subarrays or substrings within specific constraints!
+Next, let's dive into the **Kadane Algorithm Pattern** for solving problems that involve finding the maximum subarray sum efficiently!